 Do you like the sound of statistics?
 Assessing vocal pitch as an indicator of statistics anxiety in undergraduate students

-We anticipate that today’s study should take approximately 10 minutes to complete both questionnaires.
-That said, there is no issue if you require more time than suggested.
-If you are invited back to stage 2 of this experiment, the private Zoom call will take approximately 15 minutes.
+We anticipate that today’s study should take approximately 15 minutes of your time to answer the three questions in your Zoom call.
+That said, there is no issue if you require more time or complete it in less time than suggested.

 Please login or register if you do not yet have an account.